Aniccam/System-Identification-in-Robot-Air-Hockey/README.md

 # System-Identification-in-Robot-Air-Hockey

-BOSJ is to tune the parameters of a system
+System Identification of Airhockey table.

+The sytem model locate in directory robots, the code of tuning parameters of the system is in BOSJ file.

-Sim_with_Bullet includes the method of simulation
+Sim_with_Bullet includes the method to simulate the trajectory of air hockey puck.